-- Click the NIMHSlides list from the Lists web part.
+- Click the NIMHSlides list from the Lists web part (or Available Lists grid).

 The grid shows all the uploaded slide data.
 You may or may not be able to spot a pattern at this point.
 Familiarity with the novel might help in this very simple example, but we can also use additional data to help us.

 - On the NIMHSlides grid, select (Grid Views) > Customize Grid.